andredesousa/javascript-library-template/README.md

 - First, you need to have an npm account.
 - Second, you need to login to your npm account through the command line.
 - The final step is to publish your package with the `npm publish` command.

+This projection follows conventional commits and semantic versioning.

 In `ci` folder you can find scripts for your [Jenkins](https://www.jenkins.io/) CI/CD pipeline.
 Also, you can run `npm run build` to build the project.
 The build artifacts will be stored in the `dist` directory.